 The nominal output frequency is factory programmed per the customer's request to 6 digits of precision and is defined as the output frequency when the control voltage equals Vdd/2.
 The maximum output frequency variation from this nominal value is set by the pull range, which is also factory programmed to the customer's desired value and specified by the ordering code.
 The Ordering Information section shows all ordering options and associated ordering codes.

-Refer to Appendix 1 Design Considerations with VCTCXO for more information on critical VCTCXO parameters including pull range linearity, absolute pull range, control voltage bandwidth, and Kv.
+Refer to VCTCXO-Specific Design Considerations for more information on critical VCTCXO parameters including pull range linearity, absolute pull range, control voltage bandwidth, and Kv.